Searching ...

 Can I Use My 401K to Buy a House?

-Your 401k provides you with income after you retire and peace of mind for your future.
+Your 401k provides income after you retire and peace of mind for your future.
 But that is not the only way your 401k can benefit you.
-You can also use your 401k to purchase a home.
-In fact, there are actually two ways you can do this.
-Let’s take a look at your options for buying a house with your 401k.
+A 401k can be used to purchase a home.
+There are two ways to leverage those funds to make a home purchase.
+Learn about the ways to buy a house with your 401k.

 401k Withdrawal